fashion, your disco needs you | read | i-D

-I often find myself at odds with friends or colleagues whenever they launch into a tiresome, 'It was so much better in my day' tirades.
-Typically, this happens when the subjects of music, fashion and clubs arise.
+I often find myself at odds with friends or colleagues whenever they launch into a tiresome, "It was so much better in my day" tirades.
+Typically, this happens when the subjects of music, fashion, and clubs arise.
 The latter two topics, in particular, tend to provoke my fashion-loving friends into misty-eyed dissing of the youth of today, whose after hours attire and antics in London's more off the wall nightspots are casually dismissed as derivative or irrelevant.
-I reckon they're just jealous - because they are no longer young or resilient enough to maintain the pace.
-No longer do they possess that un-self-conscious ability to fling on some old rag rummaged from, say, Dalston's Ridley Road Market, re-imagine it as a 'look', then subsequently wow all 'n' sundry with it on the dancefloor (six months later seeing it emulated upon a catwalk).
+I reckon they're just jealous — because they are no longer young or resilient enough to maintain the pace.
+No longer do they possess that un-self-conscious ability to fling on some old rag rummaged from, say, Dalston's Ridley Road Market, re-imagine it as a "look," then subsequently wow all and sundry with it on the dancefloor (six months later seeing it emulated upon a catwalk).

 Despite the ageing doubters bending my ear, I still firmly believe the worlds of clubs and fashion need to collide and collude.
 Firstly, because it is fun, of course.
 Also, it is not as shallow as some claim.
 In fact, it is one of the few fairly unregulated territories where new and creative ideas about style can percolate and different ways of living and being can emerge.
 Without such a nocturnal laboratory, fashion would be considerably impoverished — especially the collections coming out of London, a city famed and envied around the world for its brilliance and originality.

-If you follow this trajectory across the past 40 odd years, there are pivotal moments when clubs and fashion intertwined in the capital, facilitating crossovers, collaborations, camaraderie, careers and clothes - all ultimately of benefit to the wider fashion industry.
-Anyone with access to archive issues of i-Dwill find these momentum-gathering creative relationships profiled, photographed and editorialised, long before the mainstream media and fashion industry became fully aware of them.
+If you follow this trajectory across the past 40 odd years, there are pivotal moments when clubs and fashion intertwined in the capital, facilitating crossovers, collaborations, camaraderie, careers and clothes — all ultimately of benefit to the wider fashion industry.
+Anyone with access to archive issues of i-D will find these momentum-gathering creative relationships profiled, photographed and editorialized, long before the mainstream media and fashion industry became fully aware of them.

-From the late 70s to the late 80s, club nights impacted massively upon fashion and the media, fostering new designers, stylists, boutiques and publications.
-Billy's, then Blitz, founded by Steve Strange and Rusty Egan in the late 70s and early 80s, respectively, and Taboo, launched by Leigh Bowery and Tony Gordon, in 1985, are particularly mythologised for their pioneering spirit.
-Original Blitz kid, Iain R. Webb, who went on to become Fashion Editor of Blitz and then The Times, and is currently a curator, author and Professor at the Royal College of Art and Central Saint Martins, remembers the impact that he and his talented generation of hard-clubbing friends created: "The attention of the international press was pretty remarkable with photographers and camera crews that turned up at the clubs - oh, how we posed!
-And uptown top ranking editors filling the front rows at fashion shows by Bodymap, Richmond Cornejo, HyperHyper, John Crancher, Colin Swift, John GalIiano, John Flett and Rifat Ozbek.".
-Ian remembers. one standout moment, "In 1986, Hebe Dorsey, the grand Fashion Editor of The Herald Tribune, wrote about the three new style magazines - BLITZ, The Face and i-D. She described the new approach as, 'blissfully liberated with a lot of fun-poking at the Establishment.'"
-(Such is the creative significance of this era, the V&A Museum even dedicated an entire exhibition to the theme, in 2013, titled Club to Catwalk).
+From the late 70s to the late 80s, club nights impacted massively upon fashion and the media, fostering new designers, stylists, boutiques, and publications.
+Billy's, then Blitz, founded by Steve Strange and Rusty Egan in the late 70s and early 80s, respectively, and Taboo, launched by Leigh Bowery and Tony Gordon, in 1985, are particularly mythologized for their pioneering spirit.
+Original Blitz kid, Iain R. Webb, who went on to become Fashion Editor of Blitz and then The Times, and is currently a curator, author, and professor at the Royal College of Art and Central Saint Martins, remembers the impact that he and his talented generation of hard-clubbing friends created: "The attention of the international press was pretty remarkable with photographers and camera crews that turned up at the clubs — oh, how we posed!
+And uptown top ranking editors filling the front rows at fashion shows by Bodymap, Richmond Cornejo, HyperHyper, John Crancher, Colin Swift, John GalIiano, John Flett, and Rifat Ozbek," Ian remembers.
+One standout moment: "In 1986, Hebe Dorsey, the grand Fashion Editor of The Herald Tribune, wrote about the three new style magazines: BLITZ, The Face, and i-D. She described the new approach as, 'blissfully liberated with a lot of fun-poking at the Establishment.'"
+(Such is the creative significance of this era, the V&A Museum even dedicated an entire exhibition to the theme, in 2013, titled Club to Catwalk.)

-The designer, archivist and style icon, Michael Costiff, and his late wife Gerlinde, ran Kinky Gerlinky, one of London's most notoriously riotous and dressed-to-kill club nights through the late 80s to the early 90s, attracting up to 3,000 revellers to the monthly parties during its peak.
-Jostling for attention on its dance floor were scores of wildly styled club kids, drag queens and flamboyant freaks alongside more well-known fashion figureheads.
-These included Vivienne Westwood, Jean Paul Gaultier, Alexander McQueen, John Galliano, Pam Hogg, Leigh Bowery, Phillip Treacy and Stephen Jones, in addition to models such as Naomi Campbell and Kate Moss, and Fashion Editors such as Hamish Bowles.
-It is not hard to imagine how much inspiration they must have found there - whether for their subsequent collections or magazine shoots.
+The designer, archivist, and style icon, Michael Costiff, and his late wife Gerlinde, ran Kinky Gerlinky, one of London's most notoriously riotous and dressed-to-kill club nights through the late 80s to the early 90s, attracting up to 3,000 revellers to the monthly parties during its peak.
+Jostling for attention on its dance floor were scores of wildly styled club kids, drag queens, and flamboyant freaks alongside more well-known fashion figureheads.
+These included Vivienne Westwood, Jean Paul Gaultier, Alexander McQueen, John Galliano, Pam Hogg, Leigh Bowery, Philip Treacy, and Stephen Jones — in addition to models such as Naomi Campbell and Kate Moss and Fashion Editors like Hamish Bowles.
+It is not hard to imagine how much inspiration they must have found there, whether for their subsequent collections or magazine shoots.
 (Indeed, British Vogue recently paid homage to the night, in a Mert & Marcus shot series of images, styled by Kate Moss, in their March 2017 issue).
 "At Kinky Gerlinky there were always such incredible and inventive looks to be seen," Michael recalls.
-"People spent weeks preparing their outfits, and getting ready was a big part off the fun.
-It was a time when pop videos were important, the supermodels ruled the catwalks and Madonna ruled the charts.
+"People spent weeks preparing their outfits and getting ready was a big part of the fun.
+It was a time when pop videos were important, the supermodels ruled the catwalks, and Madonna ruled the charts.
 Glamour was in the air and Kinky gave you a chance to share in that world."
 On a more sobering note, Michael puts into context the need for nocturnal escapism underpinning the 80s and 90s.
 "This was a time when the horror of AIDS was still in full force, ripping through our friends and community," he explains.
-"It made it even more important to have a place where you could step out of yourself, forget about the outside reality, be ridiculous, dress to the nines and have a ball."
+"It made it even more important to have a place where you could step out of yourself, forget about the outside reality, be ridiculous, dress to the nines, and have a ball."

 The Revolution Issue, no. 58, 1988

 A huge downside to this displacement is it discourages young people from moving to the capital, in particular to go to college.
-Applicant numbers are declining for arts-based degree-level courses at many academic institutions across London - not only from international contenders understandably perturbed by Brexit, but from UK hopefuls, too, aware that the cost of living here is becoming as sky high as all those newly built blocks of luxury flats which dominate the city.
+Applicant numbers are declining for arts-based degree-level courses at many academic institutions across London - not only from international contenders understandably perturbed by Brexit, but from UK hopefuls, too, aware that the cost of living here is becoming as sky high as all those luxury apartments that dominate the city.

 Ingeniously, Charles funded his MA at Central Saint Martins, from which he graduated in 2015, by running his own popular club night, the aforementioned LOVERBOY, at east London's Vogue Fabrics.
 The links between his designs and his nightlife are therefore plain to see.
 They provide a stark reminder of what London can produce, against the odds.
 As Iain Webb puts it, "The London club scene has always offered a safe haven for folk who don't fit — misfits and outsiders who inhabit the outskirts of society be it culturally, sexually, racially or politically.
 Fashion has always been inspired by the demi monde.
 The titled stylist and poverty stricken designer cavorting on the dance floor, dressed in a handful of illusions...
 In 2017, the London club scene still embraces the radical and celebrates diversity.
 The merry dance goes on."